kexiZeroing/kexiZeroing.github.io/src/blog/intro-to-typescript.md

 };
 ```

 **Generic Types**: Instead of working with a specific type, we work with a parameter that is then substituted for a specific type.
 Type parameters are denoted within angle brackets at function heads or class declarations.
 [Generics are not scary](https://ts.chibicode.com/generics).
-They’re like regular function parameters, but instead of values, it deals with types.
+They’re like regular function parameters, but instead of values, it deals with types. *Generics are erased during compilation.*

 ```ts
 type ResourceStatus<TContent> =